TenSketch/Iraivi/content/courses/Lactation_Counselling.md

 - Thrush
 - Slow weight gain
 - Re-Lactation
-- Expression & Storage of breastmilk
+- Expression & Storage of breast-milk

+**All of the above can be resolved with good lactation support; it helps new mothers to breastfeed by offering knowledge and assistance.**